Linear dynamics of the adjoint of a unilateral weighted shift operator: Dynamics of the adjoint

-{\bf Acknowledgments.} Bibhash Kumar Das is supported financially by CSIR research fellowship (File No.: 09/1059(0037)/2020-EMR-I), and Aneesh Mundayadan is partially funded by a Start-Up Research Grant of SERB-DST (File.
+{\bf Acknowledgments.} We thank the referees for a careful reading of our manuscript and providing a number of suggestions which now helped to improve the overall presentation of the paper.
+B.K.
+Das is supported financially by CSIR research fellowship (File No.: 09/1059(0037)/2020-EMR-I), and A. Mundayadan is partially funded by a Start-Up Research Grant of SERB-DST (File.
 No.: SRG/2021/002418).